CodeURJC-DAW-2019-20/PadelVersus/API.md

 #### Tournament Info By PlayerId
-Allows a anonymous user to see info of one playerID given one tournament
+Allows a anonymous user to see info of one tournament given one playerId and tournament name
 * ##### URL: </api/tournaments/?playerId=Long&name=String>

 * ##### Method: